 When you enter Red Square, you pass by an impressive red-brick building with turrets.
 I have heard many times that it looks like a cake.
 This is the Historical Museum (if you have enough time for visiting Moscow, don’t miss this amazing place).
-The historical Museum was also built at the end of the XIXth century (under the reign of Alexander III)
+The historical Museum was also built at the end of the 19th century (under the reign of Alexander III)

-And if you visit St Petersburg, you will certainly want to see Church of the Savior on Spilled Blood.
+And if you visit St Petersburg, you will certainly want to see Church of the Saviour on Spilled Blood.
 The church is also built in Russian style (and under the reign of Alexander III (!)